UberGuidoZ/Hak5-OMG-Payloads/payloads/library/exfiltration/ExfiltrateWindowsNTLM/README.md

 A script used to exfiltrate the NTLM hash on a Windows machine.

-**Category**: Exfiltrate, Execution

 ## Description

 A script used to capture and exfiltrate the NTLM hash of a Windows machine.
 It utilizes PowerShell to retrieve the SAM and SYSTEM files, then sends them to a Discord webhook.

-## Getting Started

-### Dependencies

-* Internet Connection
-* Discord Webhook URL
-* Administrative Privileges
-* Disabled AV

-### Executing Program

-* Run the script on the target machine
+These files can than be used to extract the NTLM hash of all users.

 ### Settings